 Leslie Flint's mediumship allowed people from the spirit world to communicate in 'living voices' of their own - the voices were totally independent of Flint himself.

-During the 1940s some of Leslie Flint's séances were recorded using American-built 'wire' recorders.
+During the 1940s some of Leslie Flint's séances were recorded on American-built 'wire' recorders.
 These machines used reels of fine wire on which sound could be recorded.

-These bulky machines were soon replaced by 'reel to reel' tape recorders, like the one pictured above, which initially used reels of specially coated paper tape for recording.
+The wire recorders were soon replaced by 'open reel' tape recorders, like the one pictured left, which initially used reels of specially-coated paper tape for recording.

-When portable cassette recorders became available in the 1970s many of Leslie's sitters began taking their own equipment or tapes to record the séances.
+From the early 1970s, when portable cassette recorders became more widely available, many of Flint's sitters began to take their own equipment or tapes to record the séances.

-They represent the greater portion of the lifetime's work of Leslie Flint.
+They represent the greater proportion of the lifetime's work of Leslie Flint.

-The bulk of this digital conversion work was done for the Trust by volunteer Jack Terrence Andrews.
+The first Leslie Flint Trust website followed, cassette recordings of Flint's séances were made available for purchase and the first digitised extracts of séances were shared online.
+The bulk of this analogue-to-digital conversion work was done for the Flint Trust by volunteer Jack Terrence Andrews.

-The work continues today with the current website, as many of those original recordings are enhanced, transcribed by hand and previously unpublished recordings are digitised and added to the archive.
+The work continues today with the current website, created and maintained by K.Jackson-Barnes, as recordings are transcribed by hand, with the assistance of volunteers from around the world, and previously unpublished recordings are enhanced and added to the recordings archive.